modelica-tools/FMUComplianceChecker/README-FMUChecker.txt

 -z <unzip-dir>   Do not create and remove temp directory but use the specified
 				one for unpacking the FMU.
 The option takes precendence over -t.
+				This option is specifically intended for debugging.
+The unzipped files are not deleted and DLL is not unloaded making it possible for memory debugger to produce detailed repports.

 Command line examples: